My Mother and Brothers

 My three brothers are best friends.
 They are also my best friends.
 They are law partners in a firm founded by my Dad and my Uncle Arlo.
 They laugh together more than anyone I know, and when one suffers a hard blow, they all feel it.
 Their Faith is strong, and that makes them especially close.
 They love one another “like brothers” in an extraordinary way.
 Loving them as I do, today’s gospel is a puzzler:

 Doesn’t this passage strike you as odd?
-What He is saying here appears almost dismissive of the ones he grew up with – His Mother and family, who are at this moment within ear-shot of his words during this Gospel moment.
-It is important to realize that the ones telling Him the news His Mother and family are wanting to see him were disciples (Cf. Matthew's version of this same story).
-It’s hard to get what is going on here without realizing why Jesus speaks to them and the crowd the way He does in today's Gospel.
-He is saying they represent all who follow him — including us.
-His words are direct and forceful, expressing a commitment to them, and us, as brothers and sisters.
-He is raising the caliber of his love for us all by telling us that we are to Him as dear as His own Mother and family.
+What He is saying here appears almost dismissive of the ones he grew up with – the members of His family, who are at this moment within ear-shot of his words during this Gospel moment.
+He is telling His disciples, who represent all who follow Him (including us) that they are to Him as dear as His own Mother!
+He is committed to giving and receiving love of the caliber He shares with her!
+How would your Mother react to that?!
+It’s hard to get what’s going on here without realizing why Jesus speaks to his disciples this way – who represent us in that gathering around the Lord and all the others who follow him..
+His words are direct and forceful, expressing a commitment to them and to us as brothers and sisters, when his own family – including His Mother – are within ear-shot.

 What is going on, the reason Our Lord says these words, is that in God our Father’s eyes, they are His brothers.
 They are His Mother.
 His mission to them from His Father is embraced with such overpowering warmth and desire that He holds nothing back.
 He would (and soon will) die for them, He loves them so much.
 His words, far from being dismissive to his family, are precisely chosen.
 A stronger statement of love – love for one’s own family – cannot be found; and Our Lord’s words, in this moment of the gospel story, capture the essence of His mission.
 They are like a signature written under the one commandment He passes on to us: “Love one another, as I have loved you.”